topfreegames/pitaya/docs/features.md

 Messages can be pushed to users without previous information about either session or connection status.
 These push messages have a route (so that the client can identify the source and treat properly), the message, the target ids and the server type the client is expected to be connected to.

+### Monitoring

+Pitaya has support for metrics reporting, it comes with Prometheus and Statsd support already implemented and has support for custom reporters that implement the `Reporter` interface.
+Pitaya also comes with support for open tracing compatible frameworks, allowing the easy integration of Jaeger and others.

+Some of the reported metrics reported by the `Reporter` include: number of connected clients, request duration and dropped messages.

 ### Modules

 Modules are entities that can be registered to the Pitaya application and must implement the defined [interface](https://github.com/topfreegames/pitaya/tree/master/interfaces/interfaces.go#L24).
 Pitaya is responsible for calling the appropriate lifecycle methods as needed, the registered modules can be retrieved by name.